mikef5410/openusbfxs/trunk/PIC18FSource/Bootloader-FXSMOD/README-SOURCE.txt

 by Microchip with a few changes.
-Since that firmware is provided under copyright by Microchip, I thought it was a bad idea to publish its source here with my changes, claim a copyright on it and placing the result under GNU GPL.
+Since that firmware is provided under copyright by Microchip, I thought it was a bad idea to publish its source here with my changes, claim a copyright on it and place the result under GNU GPL.
 After all, this is not exactly the reason why Microchip offer their source code: their aim is to help developers modify the source to adapt it to any other needs, such as this board here.
 It feels like publishing